rogerpease/AXISlaveStreamTutorial/README.md

 		1. axi_mem_interconn/M00_AXI ties to the processing system/S_AXI_HP0.
                 1. This is how the DMA fetches processor memory to feed to the stream interface.
 If the S_AXI_HP0 interface is missing you missed the "S AXI HP0 interface" option or it was undone by the Block Automation.
 	1. The AXI Interconnect ps7_0_axi_periph:
-		1. axi_dma_0/M_AXI_M2SS ties to axi_mem_interconn/S00_AXI
+     		1. There should be connections to both peripherals.
-		1. axi_mem_interconn/M00_AXI ties to the processing system/S_AXI_HP0.
-                1. This is how the DMA fetches processor memory to feed to the stream interface.
+		1. This is how the CPU communicates with the peripherals (to configure/read registers/etc).
 1. Go to the "FPGA Image" sources area, right-click and select "Generate HDL Wrapper".
 The tool that makes the netlists can't read a Block Diagram.
 	1. !["HDL Wrapper"](pics/CreateHDLWrapper.png)
 1. Run "Generate Bitstream" and wait for the bitstream to generate.
 This may take 5 minutes or so.